Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 Handle(TColStd_HSequenceOfTransient)  list = reader.GiveList();
 ~~~~~
 Several predefined  operators can be used to select a list of entities of a specific type.
-To make a selection, you  use the method *IGESControl_Reader::GiveList* with the selection type in  quotation marks as an argument.
+To make a selection, use the method *IGESControl_Reader::GiveList* with the selection type in  quotation marks as an argument.
 You can also make cumulative selections.
 For  example, you would use the following syntax:
 1. Requesting the faces in the  file:
 ~~~~~
 faces =  Reader.GiveList("iges-faces");